 Chris completed clinical pastoral education at Westchester Medical Center under the supervision of the Rev. Susan Lunning and at Albany Medical Center under the supervision of the Rev. Harlan Ratmeyer.
 In both residencies he specialized in trauma care.
 He was mentored by the Rev. Kay Greenleaf, then minister an now emeritus of the Unitarian Universalist Fellowship of Poughkeepsie, and completed his parish internship at the First Unitarian Universalist Society of Albany, New York under the supervision of the Rev. Sam Trumbore.
 Beginning in 2009, Chris also studied under the guidance of Edward Tick, co-founder of Soldier’s Heart and author of the influential book War and the Soul.
 Chris was ordained by that society on March 20, 2011.
 Douglas Johnston, another one of Chris’ teachers, who founded the International Center for Religion and Diplomacy and wrote Religion: The Missing Dimension of State-Craft, delivered the ordination sermon.

-Chaplain Antal served five years as a military chaplain, first with the New York National Guard (2011-2013) and later in the U.S. Army Reserve (2014-2016) with one tour on active duty in Afghanistan (2012-2013), which came to an abrupt end when Brigadier General Scottie D. Carpenter officially reprimanded him for posting a “politically inflammatory” sermon, “A Veteran’s Day Confession for America” on the Church of the Larger Fellowship website, where he was identified as a U.S. Army chaplain and a photo of him in uniform had been posted.
+Chaplain Antal served five years as a military chaplain, first with the New York National Guard (2011-2013) and later in the US Army Reserve (2014-2016) with one tour on active duty in Afghanistan (2012-2013).
+In June 2012 he took a leave of absence from the UUCRT for military service in Afghanistan, where he was a chaplain for a signals battalion from the New York Army National Guard supporting the Third Infantry Division of the U.S. Army.
+As he was gearing up for his deployment, Chaplain Antal entered into a covenant with the Church of the Larger Fellowship and their Board recognized him as their first community minister.
+Rev. Antal established a written agreement with the Rev. Meg Riley that included an understanding he would post on their public blog site Quest for Meaning during his service on active-duty.
+While deployed Chaplain Antal established and led the Kandahar Crossroads Unitarian Universalist Fellowship.
+His service in Afghanistan came to an abrupt end when Brigadier General Scottie D. Carpenter officially reprimanded him for posting a “politically inflammatory” sermon, “A Veteran’s Day Confession for America” on the Church of the Larger Fellowship website, where he was identified as a US Army chaplain and a photo of him in uniform had been posted.
 Despite an appeal supported by dozens of letters from American service-members, veterans, and concerned citizens, including letters of support from subject matter experts like Edward Tick, CH (COL) Herman Keizer, USA retired, and Unitarian Universalist theologian Paul Rasor, the reprimand was not rescinded and the signals battalion commander used it as a basis to release Chaplain Antal from active-duty.
-Although Chaplain Antal continued to serve in uniform for three more years, and was promoted to captain and transferred to the U.S. Army Reserve with the help of a Congressional Inquiry by Senator Kirsten Gillibrand, he resigned his commission on April 12, 2016 in a letter to President Obama, an act of protest against U.S. policies regarding killer drones, nuclear weapons, and preventive war.
+Although Chaplain Antal continued to serve in uniform for three more years, and was promoted to captain and transferred to the US Army Reserve with the help of a Congressional Inquiry by Senator Kirsten Gillibrand, he resigned his commission on April 12, 2016 in a letter to President Obama, an act of protest against U.S. policies regarding killer drones, nuclear weapons, and preventive war, and received an honorable discharge in October 2016.
 His stand of faith and conscience was reported in Army Times, Military.com, ABC News and Rev. Antal was invited to speak on The World, The Takeaway, and Democracy Now.